JaredMHall/RaspberryCloud/README.md

 RaspberryCloud
 ==============

+Dropbox for the Raspberry Pi!
 A fully functioning command-line Dropbox client built using the Dropbox Python API for Raspberry Pi.
 Features include downloading entire directories as zip files, editing files in a local editor, uploading/downloading, and many many more!

 Dependencies
 ============